BLACKROOSTER73/open-fleet-tracker-v2/README.md

 # Open Fleet Tracker

+Tracks a list of user-defined aircraft via OpenSky, applies a few independent landing-confirmation checks (ground contact, airport elevation match, or a scored quiet-timeout), and notifies you through Discord (with email as a fallback) once it's confident one has landed.

 Modular rewrite of the Open Fleet Tracker.
 Behavior is 100% preserved from the original single-file script -- this is a structural refactor only, not a feature change.